chaaz/versio/docs/vcs_levels.md

 write to the remote: however, it may still write to the filesystem, and commit and tag any changes to the local repository.

+### Vs Pause

+The VCS Level is distinct from the idea of a "pause".
+The "pause" flag exits a command just before executing a stage (e.g. "commit"), but otherwise doesn't affect operations or have any effect on the VCS level.
+In fact, you can supply a different VCS level to commands with the `--pause` and `--resume` commands, and that level will apply for the portion of the operation it applies to.

+You could, for example, run `versio -l smart release --pause commit` to gather information and write a new versions and changelogs based on pull request information from the remote GitHub API, but then run `versio -l local release --resume` to commit and tag only the local repo.

 ## Calculation

 Every Versio command except for `versio init` calculates the final VCS